 US to China: Free men who probed Ivanka Trump shoe maker

-The State Department is calling for the immediate release of three labor activists who investigated a Chinese company that produced Ivanka Trump shoes in China.
-They worked for China Labor Watch, a New York-based nonprofit, and were investigating Huajian Group factories in the southern Chinese cities of Ganzhou and Dongguan.
+The State Department is calling for the immediate release of three labour activists who investigated a Chinese company that produced Ivanka Trump shoes in China.
+They worked for China Labor Watch, a New York-based non-profit, and were investigating Huajian Group factories in the southern Chinese cities of Ganzhou and Dongguan.

 Discussions